 You're now prepared for Phase 3:

-The straight gay and the femme lesbian- we've all seen them sprinkled out within the media before.
-But usually, the "straight gay" is put there strictly to counter the "flamboyant gay", and the "femme lesbian" is put there strictly to counter the "butch lesbian," and, usually, these two types get together with a character of the opposite type (respectfully).
+The straight gay and the femme lesbian - we've all seen them sprinkled throughout the media before.
+But usually the "straight gay" is put there strictly to counter the "flamboyant gay" and the "femme lesbian" is put there strictly to counter the "butch lesbian."
+Also usually, these two types get together with a character of the opposite type (respectively).